apigeek/architect/README.md

 I want to know how it works
 ===========================

-First, ApiGeek-Architect parses the command line and initializes the Dialect, Features and Engine components.
+First, ApiGeek:Architect parses the command line and initializes the Dialect, Features and Engine components.

 Next it loads the default dialects.
 These can be specified on using the APIGEEK_DIALECT environment variable.
 Dialects can also be specified using --dialect option and within Feature: definitions using the @dialect annotation.